-The ListBufferPoints() function only applies to the manually loaded list.
+The ListBufferPoints() functions only applies to the manually loaded list.
 The points should be less than or equal to the number of frequency points loaded.

-The list of frequency points and their corresponding amplitude levels are loaded to the device by calling the ListBufferWrite(HANDLE dev\handle, double \freq, float \level, int len) function.
-The parameter len must be ≤ to the length of the frequency and level buffers.
-Once the list buffers are uploaded, the buffer points can be dynamically changed with the ListBufferPoints() function.
+The list of frequency points and their corresponding amplitude levels are loaded to the device by calling the ListBufferWrite(HANDLE dev_handle, double freq, float level, int len) function.
+The parameter length must be \leq to the length of the frequency and level buffers.
+Once the list buffers are uploaded, the buffer points can be dynamically changed with the ListBufferPoints() function if needed.

-The ListBufferWrite() discussed previously loads the data to a RAM buffer in memory.
+The ListBufferWrite() discussed here loads the data to a RAM buffer in memory.
 This buffer can be stored permanently to EEPROM that can be retrieved upon power up of the device.
 Transferring data to and from memories between the EEPROM and the RAM buffer is done by calling the ListBufferTransfer() function.
-A value of 0 for the transfer\mode will move data from RAM to EEPROM and a value of 1 will do the opposite.
+A value of 0 for the transfer_mode will move data from RAM to EEPROM and a value of 1 will do the opposite.